The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Introduction

 \section{Introduction}

-The Becker-D\"oring model represents time evolution of spatially homogeneous clusters of particles.
-Cluster sizes change following two simple rules: they may grow by adding particles one-by-one or shrink by losing particles one-by-one.
-Denoting a cluster of $i\geq 1$ particles by $C_i$, we can summarize the model by a simple infinite reaction network:
+In this note we compare two versions of the Becker-D\"oring model that represent time evolution of spatially homogeneous clusters of particles.
+The Becker-D\"oring model is a reduced kinetic model that explains phase transition phenomena in physics, chemistry, and more recently gained in popularity in biology, see surveys \cite{Hingant2017,Slemrod2000}.
+Rules of the model are very simple: cluster sizes change either by adding particles one-by-one or by losing particles one-by-one.
+This is summarized by the following kinetic scheme (or infinite reaction network): denoting a cluster of $i\geq 1$ particles by $C_i$, we have,

-where $a_i$ and $b_{i+1}$ are the size-dependent reaction rate constants.
-This model was originally formulated as an infinite set of ordinary differential equations, one for the evolution of the concentration of clusters of each size, denoted by $c_i(t)$, for $t\geq 0$ and $i\geq 1$:

-We call the system \eqref{eq:BD} the \emph{deterministic Becker-Döring equations} (DBD).
-This model was used to represent phase transition phenomena in physics, chemistry, and more recently gained in popularity in biology.
-The interested reader should refer to the surveys \cite{Hingant2017,Slemrod2000} for details.